Abd al-Hafid of Morocco: Foreign relations

 After Abd al-Hafid took over, European countries still saw Abdelaziz as the legitimate sultan and the income from customs went to him.
 As long as he did not accept the controversial Act of Algericas, they refused to recognise his government depriving him from the customs revenue.
 During the Hafidiya, relations between Abd al-Hafid and the French deteriorated with the French seeing him as a bloodthirsty tyrant while seeing Abdelaziz as more legitimate.
 They assisted Abdelaziz with military advice and armament because they thought that Abdelaziz's weakness would make a French takeover easier while Abd al-Hafid could lead an effective jihad against European influence.
 Abd al-Hafid was faced with the dilemma of accommodating foreign pressure without alienating and losing his political base which he relied on for his survival.
 In order to appease the Europeans, Abd al-Hafid would have had to make compromises amounting to both a rejection of the Conditioned Bay'ah imposed on him and the principles of the Hafidiya.

+Mahdi al-Munabbhi, previously disgraced under Abdelaziz, had a resurgence in 1908 with Abd al-Hafid naming him Friend and Counselor of the Makhzen (Note: "The ubiquitous al-Munabbhī enjoyed something of a resurgence during the autumn of 1908.
+He was named Friend and Counselor of the Makhzan by ʿAbd al-Ḥafīẓ and himself drafted, or suggested changes in, several letters to the powers during this period.
+He served as intermediary between the French and the sultan in the negotiations which preceded recognition of the regime.
+As the brother-in-law of Madanī al-Glawī he also acted as mediator in the discussions between the sultan and his chief vassal in the south.
+In addition, he acted as a clandestine agent in the exchange of letters between ʿAbd al-Ḥafīẓ and the German minister at Tangier, Dr. Rosen.")